DevTeam/Pure.DI/README.md

 public Composition(string name, int id) { ... }
 ```

 and there is no default constructor.
+It is important to remember that only those arguments that are used in the object graph will appear in the constructor.
+Arguments that are not involved cannot be defined, as they are omitted from the constructor parameters to save resources.

 ### Child constructor